dvsekhvalnov/jose-jwt/README.md

 - Direct symmetric key encryption with pre-shared key A128CBC-HS256, A192CBC-HS384, A256CBC-HS512, A128GCM<sup>\*</sup>, A192GCM<sup>\*</sup> and A256GCM<sup>\*</sup>

 ##### Notes:
-<sup>\*</sup> signature and encryption algorithms support provided via CNG BCCrypt API using CLR Security library.
+\* signature and encryption algorithms support provided via CNG BCCrypt API using CLR Security library.
 Avaliable starting Windows Vista.

-If CLR Security Library can't be found at runtime given algorithms will not be avaliable.
-But **jose-jwt** can be used without with all other supported algorithms.
+If CLR Security Library is not found at runtime given algorithms will not be avaliable. **jose-jwt** can run without CLR Security with all other supported algorithms.

 ## Installation
 ### NuGet